 Also, if you are planning to retire in Washington, this neighborhood should be on your must-see list.
 For many reasons, Jamestown may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in Washington, while also offering a diverse range of housing options.
 This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 96.2% of neighborhoods in WA.
 If a Washington retirement is in your future, this neighborhood should be one of the places you visit.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the Jamestown neighborhood has a highly unusual pattern of car ownership.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Jamestown neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 35.2% of the households here have four, five, or more cars.
 That is more cars per household than in 96.2% of the neighborhoods in the nation.

 Did you know that the Jamestown neighborhood has more Finnish and Swiss ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.0% of this neighborhood's residents have Finnish ancestry and 1.9% have Swiss ancestry.